alandekok/jlibtool/README.md

 There is a better way.

-When you compile `jlibtool`, it knows which C compiler is used.
+When you compile jlibtool, it knows which C compiler is used.
 This is done by looking at the `CC` environment variable:

     $ CC=gcc gcc jlibtool.c -o jlibtool

-`jlibtool` remembers the value of `CC`.
-It can then use it for your builds.
-Leave off the redundant `--mode=compile` text.
-Asking you to remember that is rude.
+The value of `CC` is built into the jlibtool binary.
+It can then be used for subsequent builds.
+This means that the redundant `--mode=compile` text is unnecessary.
+Asking the developer to remember that is rude.
 Just use `CC` as the compiler, instead of `$(CC)`.